Best Things Edinburgh March

 “Women Hidden in Plain Sight” In-Person Walking Tours

-Continuing to celebrate International Women’s Month with an invigorating 2-hour-long walking tour uncovering the lives of female rulers, renegades and rulebreakers who broke the mould and cemented their places in the history of Scotland’s capital city!
+Continuing celebrating International Women’s Month with an invigorating 2-hour long walking tour uncovering the lives of female rulers, renegades and rulebreakers who broke the mould and cemented their places into the history of Scotland’s capital city!

-March also marks St Patrick’s Day, when the city will celebrate with Irish/Celtic music, dancing, and more!
-In the vibrant neighbourhood of Leith, Malone’s Bar will be hosting their own party, fuelled with Irish culture and unbeatable music!
+March also marks St Patrick’s Day where the city will celebrate through Irish / Celtic music, dancing and celebrations!
+In the vibrant neighbourhood of Leith, Malone’s Bar will be hosting their own party fuelled with Irish culture and unbeatable music!

 Tues 17 Mar at Malones Leith